buildout/buildout/README.txt

 `zc.recipe.filestorage <http://pypi.python.org/pypi/zc.recipe.filestorage>`_
-   The filestorage recipe sets up a ZODB file storage for use in a Zope 3 instance creayed by the zope3instance recipe.
+   The filestorage recipe sets up a ZODB file storage for use in a Zope 3 instance created by the zope3instance recipe.

 Buildout examples
 *****************